Tesla Model Y: interior, dashboard & infotainment

 The Tesla Model Y comes with pretty much all the kit you’d want as standard, including the 15-inch touchscreen, wireless charging pad for two smartphones, heated front and rear seats, heated steering wheel, tinted panoramic glass roof, 14-speaker sound system, a heat pump to warm the cabin more efficiently and vegan upholstery.
 Plus, 19-inch alloy wheels, though you can upgrade to a set of 20-inch rims should you wish.

-Upgrading to the Long Range version doesn’t get you any extra kit, however, the Model Y Performance adds lowered suspension, 21-inch alloy wheels, upgraded brakes and aluminium pedals, as well as the extra horsepower.
+Upgrading to the Long Range version doesn’t get you any extra kit other than the extra motor and bigger battery.
+However, the Model Y Performance adds lowered suspension, 21-inch alloy wheels, upgraded brakes and aluminium pedals, as well as the extra horsepower.

 Infotainment, apps & sat nav

 You might not get Apple CarPlay or Android Auto in the Model Y, but Tesla’s infotainment system being as slick as it is makes up for that.
 The graphics on the huge 15-inch central touchscreen are sharper than most of its rivals and it’s quick to respond, too.
-Which is especially good considering everything is controlled through the screen, from the climate controls to opening the glovebox.
+Which is especially good considering everything is controlled through the screen, from the climate controls to even opening the glovebox – something that can be a tad frustrating at times.

 In This Review